thejoshwolfe/yazl/README.md

 #### end([options], [finalSizeCallback])

 Indicates that no more files will be added via `addFile()`, `addReadStream()`, or `addBuffer()`.
-Some time after calling this function, `outputStream` will be ended.
-Note that this entails that you cannot rely on this callback to know when you are done producing output.
-If for instance you are creating a zip archive on disk, you will need to listen to the `end` event on the `outputStream` before notifying consumers of that file.

 `options` may be omitted or null and has the following structure and default values: